davidevdt/odin-recipes/README.md

 2. CSS basics
 3. JS basics

-At the moment, the project is presented for the following level: `HTML basics`.
+At the moment, the project is presented for the following level: `CSS basics`.